drasive/dat-adventure/README.md

 ![Dialogs](/docs/_source/dialogs.png "Dialogs")

 ## License
-The files in this repository are released under the MIT License.
+The files in this repository are released under the GPLv3 License.
 Please see the [license file](LICENSE) for further information.